Conferences 2026

 Winter Conferences

-We very much encourage members to attend our Spring conference on 24-25 April 2025 which will take a new format.
 We also welcome informal comments and suggestions sent by email to the Secretary, and discussion at the society AGM, about the future of conferences with the Society.

 The Society’s Conferences